Skip to main content

 Check your site's compliance

-Our free scanner tests your website against WCAG 2.1 AA criteria in under 30 seconds.
-Get an instant score with a breakdown of issues by severity.
+Check your site in 30 seconds — free.
+Get an instant WCAG 2.1 AA score with a breakdown of issues by severity.
 No account required.

 Useful Resources